10 Early Pregnancy Symptoms; The Earliest Pregnancy Signs

-Think you might possibly be pregnant and are wondering what the early pregnancy symptoms and early pregnancy signs might be, those hints that might make you think ‘Am I pregnant?’
+Think you might possibly be pregnant and are wondering what the early pregnancy symptoms and early pregnancy signs might be.
+We look at those hints that might make you think ‘Am I pregnant?’

 When we were TTC (trying to conceive) we had fertility problems which meant I spent a lot of time reading up on what the early signs of pregnancy could be.
 About as much time as I spent obsessing about whether I had those signs and trying to decipher if my boobs were sore or if that twinge was a potential signal.

 Most articles I read came up with ‘missed period’ or ‘positive pregnancy test’ as early pregnancy symptoms and they were always fairly clinical.
-But if you even suspect that you might have concieved then you’re hunting for any possible clue as early as possible, way before you have a late period or positive test.
+But if you even suspect that you might have conceived then you’re hunting for any possible clue as early as possible, way before you have a late period or positive test.

 And looking back at both my pregnancies I’ve had quite clear early pregnancy symptoms – most of them I only realised were signs looking back, though, for example implantation bleeding and insomnia in early pregnancy!
 You can read about my first pregnancy and second pregnancy here.

 So here were my early signs of pregnancy and my early pregnancy symptoms.
 Warning, some of these are fairly TMI: